Subject leader: Mr Gatrill (Based at Richmond and Middleton Tyas) supported by Mrs McLean (Based at Middleton Tyas)

 The mastering of Mathematics means pupils acquire a deep, long-term, secure and adaptable understanding of the subject.

-In Pre-school, daily time is dedicated to mathematics and learning is developed and progressed through enabling environments within the provision.
+In Nursery, daily time is dedicated to mathematics and learning is developed and progressed through enabling environments within the provision.
 In Reception class, daily mathematics is taught through timetabled and planned teaching.
 These lessons include a good balance between whole-class learning and the consolidation of concepts during independent play.
-In the Autumn term, these sessions are similar to those in pre-school; revisiting what has already been learnt to build on prior knowledge.
+In the Autumn term, these sessions are similar to those in Nursery; revisiting what has already been learnt to build on prior knowledge.

 From Reception onwards, we use the ‘White Rose Maths’ schemes of learning (SOL) to provide the framework to our Mathematics curriculum.
 These SOLs break down what children need to learn during each week of each term to master the learning objectives laid out by the National Curriculum.
 We supplement this with a variety of other resources that are aligned with White Rose Maths, ensuring we provide an enjoyable, engaging and varied curriculum to help pupils develop a love of learning and work towards mastery with differentiated resources.